abby-e/BCB546X/UNIX_Assignment/README.md

 awk '$2 =="multiple"' maize_join.txt > maize_multiple.txt
 ```

-This made the file with the SNPs with multiple positions.
+This made the file containing the SNPs with multiple positions.
 Now I should clean up my directory by removing my intermediate files created from pulling out the data from maize\_join.txt into individual files.
 For teosinte individuals I will try to use a pipe to eliminate making these intermediate files.

 ###Step 3: Teosinte Data Processing